s-victor/TinyPedal/docs/customization.md

 ## Global Font Override
-Global font override config dialog can be accessed from `Config` menu in main window, which provides options to change font setting globally for all widgets.
+**Global font override options can be accessed from `Config` menu in main window, which allow changing font setting globally for all widgets.**

     Font Name
 Select a font name to replace `font_name` setting of all widgets.
 Default selection is `no change`, which no changes will be applied.